Thuraya12/201project/README.md

 Evaluating what we've learned couple times a week or more is very good to make us revise the amount of knowledge and skills that we grasped and know where we were and where we are now.

 # Driver and Navigator
-### I was Driver for lab04 on this website repository modification and Qusai Qeshta was Driver.
+### I was Navigator for lab04 on this website repository modification and Qusai Qeshta was Driver.
 We checked eachother's code to confirm the changes.